kkbt0/Hugo-Landscape/README.md

 ## Installation

-git clone into themes dir and copy exampleSite/config.toml into your blog dir.
+git clone into themes dir and copy theme exampleSite/ dir into your blog dir.